zeek/spicy/doc/programming/parsing.rst

     Executes when a parse error has been encountered, just before the parser either aborts processing.

+``on %print  { ... }``
+    Executes when a unit is about to be printed (and more generally: when rendered into a string representation).
+By default, printing a unit will produce a list of its fields with their current values.
+Through this hook, a unit can customize its appearance by returning the desired string.

 ``on <field name> { ... }`` (field hook)
     Executes just after the given unit field has been parsed.
 The parsed value is accessible through the ``$$`` identifier.
 It will